OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 ## Access to Wi-Fi

-As a safe default &mdash; on fresh installations of Windows Server &mdash; Wi-Fi connectivity is inaccessible because Airplane mode is enabled.
+As a safe default &mdash; on fresh installations of Windows Server &mdash;
+Wi-Fi connectivity inaccessible because Airplane mode is enabled.

 ### Configuring Radio Management Service (RmSvc)[^1]

 Airplane mode is also grayed-out/unconfigurable (the default preference of "enabled" cannot be changed).
 The following commands must be run in an elevated Command Line Shell prompt to modify this preference.

 <!-- FIXME(DerekNonGeneric):
 Determine where from & document the below registry modification.